BlessWorks/Magic/README.md

 Getting to know it.

-1. Have a sense to it.
+1. Having a sense to it.
 2. Move on.
 3. Let it be.